 “The Vow” grossed $125 million in the U.S. and $200 million worldwide.
 I suppose your phone then exploded and everybody wanted to work with you?

 Yes, but sometimes it can explode with things that you weren’t looking for.
 “The Vow” was an original story that happened to a real couple, inspired by a true story.
-There’s an author named Nicholas Sparks who has written a lot of emotional love stories, and both Rachel McAdams and Channing Tatum had been in movie adaptations of his books [she with Ryan Gosling in “The Notebook,” 2004, directed by Nick Cassavetes; he in Lasse Hallström’s “Dear John,” 2010, with Amanda Seyfried], so people thought “The Vow” was too even though it’s not.
-So following “The Vow” I got offers to directly several different Sparks adaptations, but that wasn’t my desire.
+There’s an author named Nicholas Sparks who has written a lot of emotional love stories.
+Both Rachel McAdams and Channing Tatum had been in movie adaptations of his books [she with Ryan Gosling in “The Notebook,” 2004, directed by Nick Cassavetes; he in Lasse Hallström’s “Dear John,” 2010, with Amanda Seyfried], so people thought “The Vow” was too, even though it’s not.
+Following “The Vow” I got offers to direct several Sparks adaptations, but that wasn’t my desire.
 It just wasn’t what I wanted to do next.
-I got very nervous honestly about getting pigeonholed and only being able to make dramatic romances forever, so I just kept saying no. In retrospect maybe that was an overreaction, but that’s how it felt at the time.
+I got very nervous about getting pigeonholed and only being able to make dramatic romances forever, so I just kept saying no. In retrospect, maybe that was an overreaction, but that’s how it felt at the time.
 After the financial success of “The Vow,” my head got a little caught up in ‘I can’t do a movie for a smaller budget’ or ‘That movie is good, but nobody will go see it.’
 So I had to step back and assess what kind of filmmaker I am and want to be.

 So it wasn’t easy to make the right decision as to what projects you would accept or turn down?